Large language models can effectively convince people to believe conspiracies: Discussion

-More generally, the epistemic impacts of AI will play out within complex feedback loops between individual members of the public, motivated actors, democratic and technological institutions, and novel AI capabilities.
-A central, perhaps key, question is whether and how persuasive AI will shift the balance between those who are guided by accuracy and seek to inform versus those who seek to manipulate or muddy the epistemic waters\textsuperscript{22}.
-If large language models are to be deployed at scale in contexts that shape public belief, such as search engines, chatbots, tutors, and companions, the persuasive symmetry we document here identifies the potential for serious structural threats (i.e., if the designers of those systems were to instruct their models to mislead, the models would comply and likely succeed).
-Our results suggest that ensuring these models preferentially function as engines for truth may be technically possible, but will require sustained, deliberate design choices; innovation across the board from training to deployment to how humans interact with AI; and thoughtful, evidence-based policy oversight.
+More generally, the epistemic impacts of AI will play out within complex feedback loops between individual members of the public, motivated actors, democratic and technological institutions, the media, and novel AI capabilities.
+A central question is whether and how persuasive AI will shift the balance between those who are guided by accuracy and seek to inform versus those who seek to manipulate or muddy the epistemic waters\textsuperscript{20}.
+If LLMs are to be deployed at scale in contexts that shape public belief, such as search engines, chatbots, tutors, and companions, the ability of many models to effectively promote conspiracies we document here identifies the potential for serious structural threats.
+That is, if the designers of those systems were to instruct their models to mislead, the models would comply and likely succeed.
+Of course, our sample comprised individuals who were epistemically ambivalent about their conspiracy theory, which allowed us to preserve causal inference, so future work focusing on sowing doubt in skeptics or entrenching believers are important practical next steps.
+Nonetheless, our results suggest that ensuring these models preferentially function as engines for truth may be technically possible, but will require sustained, deliberate design choices; innovation across the board from training to deployment to how humans interact with AI; and thoughtful, evidence-based policy oversight.
 Without such progress, the very tools that might have served as a bulwark against misinformation may instead become its most tireless and effective emissaries.